brettonw/RSLED/README.md

 <img src="img/ReefLED90.png">
 <img src="img/ReefLED160.png">

-## finding the endpoints
-I configured a web proxy using mitmproxy/mitmdump on a docker container and pointed my iphone at it.
-See the `proxy/docker-compose.yml` file for details of the proxy deployment.

-Once the proxy was up and running, I followed the directions at https://blog.sayan.page/mitm-proxy-on-ios/, which I summarize here for my iPhone:

-* Select Settings -> WiFi and then tap on the (i) icon beside the network you are connected to.

-* Scroll down to the bottom and tap on “Configure Proxy”.

-* Select Manual, enter the proxy server IP and port ("yourproxyhost:8080"), and save.

-* Use Safari on the phone and open [mitm.it](https://mitm.it).
-Choose the CA certificates for your phone and follow the directions.

-* In settings, a "downloaded profiles" option appears at the root level.
-Click into the option and install the profile.

-* Go to Settings -> General -> About and scroll down to the bottom of the page.
-You will see a menu item titled “Certificate Trust Settings”.
-Tap on it and enable the certificate for "mitmproxy" in the following page.

-* Open the proxy service site at http://yourproxyhost:8081, you'll see the UI.

-* Open the Red Sea app, and proceed into the app to the Manual settings...

-## documenting the endpoints
+## endpoints

-For my RSLED90 lights, I observed the following command endpoints through proxy using the manual setting in the app (when you send the given payload in the POST body):
+I used the [proxy](proxy) while performing manual settings in the app for my RSLED90 lights.
+I observed the following command endpoints available through HTTP (when you send the given payload in the POST body):

 ### MANUAL
 This sets the lights to the requested color.
 The lights stay that color until the mode call is issued.
 It returns the same structure with two additional values: fan and temperature - but does not seem to respond to trying to set either of them (i.e. you can't turn the fan on and off).
 The light color parameters are a value between 0 and 100.